Mass Text Messaging vs. Group Texting & How to Send a Mass Text with a Mass Texting Service

 4. Mass text alerts to customers, employees, and team members

 When something big happens, it’s important to keep customers and employees informed.
 Texts are a great way to reach customers, but texting also works well as an employee communication platform.

 Mass texts make it easy for your business or organization to broadcast text alerts, quickly answer questions, and send additional updates.

 Text message payment reminders and “text-to-pay” can help you get paid faster and more frequently.
 Do you send a lot of payment reminder emails?
 Do you waste time on the phone leaving voice messages?
 Then consider text messaging as an alternative messaging channel.

-Business texting platforms like MessageDesk even sync directly with small business accounting software like QuickBooks Online and Xero.
-This makes small business invoicing easier.
+Business texting platforms like MessageDesk even sync directly with small business accounting software like QuickBooks Online.
+This makes sending invoices and payment reminders easier.
 All you have to do is text customers with direct links to their open invoices.

 After a customer pays their bill, mass texting can give you a way to follow up and ask for feedback.
 If the feedback is positive, you can even set up text message autoresponders that automatically ask for a Google review.

 Survey or poll mass SMS

 Below is a list of frequently asked questions regarding mass texting.